 Santa's Workshop Christmas Tree

-This festive Christmas tree is decorative and informative -- from the center of the tree a helpful arrow guides the way to Santa's workshop.
-To achieve a similar look, blend traditional favorites, such as red, green, and white ornament balls, with whimsical embellishments, such as shimmery reindeer ornaments and a quirky elf tree topper.
+This festive Christmas tree theme idea is decorative and informative—from the center of the tree, a helpful arrow guides the way to Santa's workshop.
+To achieve a similar look, blend traditional favorites, such as red, green, and white ornament balls, with whimsical embellishments like shimmery reindeer ornaments and a quirky elf tree topper.

 Family Photos Christmas Tree

 Photocopy pictures, glue them to silver paper, and frame them with rickrack and other trims to turn your Christmas tree into a family scrapbook.
 Fill the boughs with small apples, kumquats, and vintage-style ornaments.